kubeflow/pipelines/samples/tfx/README.md

-The `taxi-cab-classification-pipeline.py` sample runs a pipeline with TensorFlow's transform and model-analysis components.
+The sample runs a pipeline with TensorFlow's transform and model-analysis components.
+The `taxi-cab-classification-pipeline-gcp.py` is for GCP and `taxi-cab-classification-pipeline-on-prem.py` is for on-prem cluster.

 ## The dataset